 The hydrochloride form of sevelamer, Renagel, was launched in the United States by Genzyme Corporation in 1998 prior to its acquisition by Sanofi, and the carbonate form, Renvela, was launched in 2008.
-Sanofi booked €935 million (\$1.04 billion) in worldwide sales of sevelamer during 2015 and €687 million through September 30, 2016.
-Generic sevelamer was expected to enter the U.S. market in early 2014 after expiration of Sanofi's patent, but as of 2017, no generic sevelamer has yet been approved in the United States.
-Generic sevelamer was approved, however, in certain jurisdictions in Europe in 2015.
+Sanofi booked €922 million (\$1.05 billion) in worldwide sales of sevelamer during 2016 and €246 million in first quarter 2017.
+Generic sevelamer carbonate, manufactured by Aurobindo Pharma, was approved in the U.S. market in June 2017 and in certain jurisdictions in Europe in 2015.
 In addition to the currently marketed phosphate binders, we are aware of at least two other binders in development, including fermagate (Alpharen), an iron-based binder in Phase 3 being developed by Opko Health, Inc., and PT20, an iron-based binder in Phase 3 being developed by Shield Therapeutics.